 The refund application must be submitted electronically to the Swedish Tax Agency.
 Further information is available in the Swedish Tax Agency regulations regarding electronic refund applications (SKVFS 2017:1, amended through SKVFS 2018:1).
-The refund application must cover a period of one calendar quarter except in those cases where the refund refers to fuel used in professional aquaculture, agriculture, or forestry operations (calendar year applies to forestry).
+The refund application must cover a period of one calendar quarter.
 The refund application must be submitted to the Tax Agency within three years of the end of the calendar quarter.
 Entitlement to a refund is only granted when the amount per calendar quarter is at least 1,000 kronor, although the full amount is repaid, i.e. from the very first krona, when the 1,000 kronor limit is reached.